 It depicts a young man (painted reddish brown) making the daring jump and two women to the left and right of the bull.
 You can tell they are women, because they are painted white.
 The one on the left seems to be holding the bull by its horns.
-The one on the left looks like she is ready to catch the brave young man in her arms after he has completed his jump.
+The one on the right looks like she is ready to catch the brave young man in her arms after he has completed his jump.
 Judging by the fresco, it seems like women had a role in the bull jumping games and they may have jumped themselves as well.

 Bulls, griffins and dolphins

 A little further to the north of the central courtyard is the northern entrance to the palace.
 Here we find another famous fresco, that of a charging bull.
 Of course, the walls and red columns here are reconstructions by Evans, and the fresco is a replica; the original can be found in the Archaeological Museum of Heraklion.
 I must say the details of the bull are quite impressive.
 The animal is obviously angry and panting, its nostrils are wide open and you can even see its tongue.